Siddiq2shah/Text-Processing-German-Credit-Dataset-DIY-Analysis/README.md

 2. **German Credit Dataset Analysis** – preprocessing, exploratory analysis, and visualizations on the classic German Credit CSV file using pandas.
 3. **DIY Dataset Project** – a full data-cleaning pipeline, custom analyses, and visualizations on a public CSV dataset of my choice.

-The original specification defines the overall structure, point breakdown (250 points total), deadlines, and Autolab submission rules.
-This repo just contains the code and notebooks that follow that spec.

 ---

 ## Project Structure